aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonjava/developer-guide/converting/convert-visio-to-pdf/_index.es.md

 ﻿---
-title:  Convertir Visio a formato PDF
+title: Convert Visio to PDF format
-linktitle: Convertir Visio a PDF
+linktitle: Convert Visio to PDF
 type: docs
 weight: 10
 url: /es/python-java/convert-visio-to-pdf/
-description: Este tema le muestra cómo convertir Visio a formatos PDF usando Aspose.Diagram para Python a través de Java.
-Convertir VSD, vss, vdw, vst, VSDX, VSSX, VSTX, 076181, 076181.
+description: This topic show you how to convert Visio to PDF formats using Aspose.Diagram for Python via Java.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to PDF with a few lines of code.
 ---
-## **Exportando a PDF**
+## **Exporting to PDF**
 {{% alert color="primary" %}}

-Aspose.Diagram para Python a través de Java escribe directamente la información sobre API y el número de versión en los documentos de salida.
-Por ejemplo, al renderizar un Dibujo a PDF, Aspose.Diagram for Java se completa**Solicitud**campo con valor 'Aspose.Diagram' y**Productor de PDF**campo con un valor, por ejemplo, 'Aspose.Diagram 17.9'.
+Aspose.Diagram for Python via Java directly writes the information about the API and Version Number in output documents.
+For example, upon rendering a Drawing to PDF, Aspose.Diagram for Java populates **Solicitud**campo con valor 'Aspose.Diagram' y**PDF Producer**campo con un valor, por ejemplo, 'Aspose.Diagram 17.9'.

-Tenga en cuenta que no puede dar instrucciones al Aspose.Diagram para el Python a través del Java para cambiar o eliminar esta información de los documentos de salida.
+Please note that you cannot instruct Aspose.Diagram for Python via Java to change or remove this information from output Documents.

 {{% /alert %}}

-Este artículo explica cómo exportar un Microsoft Visio diagram a PDF usando Aspose.Diagram para Python a través de Java.
+This article explains how to export a Microsoft Visio diagram to PDF using Aspose.Diagram for Python via Java.

 Utilice el constructor de la clase Diagram para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-[El VSD diagram](ExportToPDF.vsd) es el archivo de dibujo de ejemplo para exportar PDF.
-También puede usar otros formatos diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX o VSX).
+[El VSD diagram](ExportToPDF.vsd) is the example drawing file to export PDF.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

-Para exportar VSD diagram a PDF:
+To export VSD diagram to PDF:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de clases Diagram y establezca el formato de salida en PDF.
+1. Call the Diagram classs Save method and set the output format to PDF.

-### **Ejemplo de programación de exportación a PDF**
+### **Exporting to PDF Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToPDF.py" >}}

 ### **Dividir varias páginas**
-Aspose.Diagram for Java permite dividir varias páginas al convertir Microsoft Visio Diagram a PDF.
-El siguiente fragmento de código muestra la funcionalidad.
+Aspose.Diagram for Java allows splitting multiple pages while converting the Microsoft Visio Diagram to PDF.
+The following code snippet shows the functionality.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-VisioSaveOptions-UsePDFSaveOptions-SplitMultiPages.py" >}}